feram18/led-stock-ticker/README.md

 You can modify and include [flags](#Flags) as necessary.
 Running as root is necessary in order for the matrix to render.

 ### Debug
-If you are experiencing issues, you can turn on debug messages by running the software and appending the `--debug` flag to your execution command, logs are written to the `led-stock-ticker.log` file.
+If you are experiencing issues, enable debug messages by appending the `--debug` flag to your execution command, logs are written to the `led-stock-ticker.log` file.

 ## Roadmap
 - [X] Support currency selection